bitnami/charts/bitnami/spark/README.md

 Find more information about how to deal with common errors related to Bitnami's Helm charts in [this troubleshooting guide](https://docs.bitnami.com/general/how-to/troubleshoot-helm-chart-issues).

 ## Upgrading

+### To 6.0.0

+This chart major version standarizes the chart templates and values, modifying some existing parameters names and adding several more.
+These parameter modifications can be sumarised in the following:

+- `worker.autoscaling.CpuTargetPercentage/.replicasMax` parameters are now found by `worker.autoscaling.targetCPU/.maxReplicas`.
+- `webport/webPortHttps/clusterPort` parameters are now found by `containerPorts.http/.https/.clusterPort`.
+- `service.webport/webPortHttps/clusterPort` parameters are now found by `service.ports.http/.https/.clusterPort`.
+- `service.nodePorts.web/webHttps/cluster` parameters are now found by `service.nodePorts.http/.https/.clusterPort`.
+- `xxxxx.securityContext` parameters are now under `xxxxx.podSecurityContext`
+- `xxxxx.configurationConfigMap` parameter has been renamed to `xxxxx.existingConfigmap`
+- `extraPodLabels` parameter has been renamed to `podLabels`

 ### To 5.0.0